Conditional Generative Models for Learning Stochastic Processes: Generative Models

-To display this observation, consider the circuit in Figure \ref{fig:c_distloader}.
-Within this circuit a one-dimensional distribution is approximated with 5 qubits and four sequentially conditioned distributions is implemented with a total of 7 qubits for the register.
-A direct implementation with, say, the Grover-Rudolph technique would require one register for each distribution, in addition to the gate complexity required to implement each register and a way to feed the output of one randomly selected register into the larger algorithm.
+To display the observation of simpler gate complexity, consider the circuit in Figure \ref{fig:c_distloader}.
+Within this circuit, a one-dimensional distribution is approximated with 5 qubits and four sequentially conditioned distributions, and is implemented with a total of 7 qubits within the register.
+For this circuit, given the simplicity of the control gates and accounting for the difference of native gates with each quantum processing unit, each gate is counted as 1.
+Hence, with this logic, implementing $2^m$ conditions with $n$ qubits, the total number of gates is $\displaystyle (n+m \cdot n) + 2\cdot n + \sum_{i=1}^{n}(n-i) = \mathcal{O}( n^2 )$, assuming that $m < n$ since more states requires higher precision and more qubits.
+Therefore, this circuit has polynomial growth.

+In comparison, a direct implementation with the Grover-Rudolph technique in \cite{gonzalez2023quantum} would require one register for each distribution, in addition to the gate complexity required to implement each register, as well as the complexity of the method to feed the output of one randomly selected register into the larger algorithm.

-Algorithm \ref{alg:bsw} gives the pseudo-algorithm to train a C-qGM.
-In the experiments, cosine similarity coupled with SPSA (see \cite{spall2005introduction}) as the Loss-Function and Classical-Optimizer, respectively, were shown the perform well to learn the parameters of the circuit.
+While Algorithm \ref{alg:bsw} gives the pseudo-algorithm to train a C-qGM, the experiments in Section \ref{sec:asian} that trained the circuit in Figure \ref{fig:c_distloader} utilized cosine similarity as the loss-function and SPSA as the classical-optimizer (see \cite{spall2005introduction}).
+In this algorithm, each of the four conditional states were sequentially tested for loss, and the aggregated losses were used to train the parameters of the circuit.
+With various numerical experiments having different combinations of loss and optimization functions, cosine similarity and SPSA were shown to perform well in learning the parameters of the circuit.
 Section \ref{sec:results} has further details on the numerical experiments.